 Test Studio recording feature supports WPF applications built with .Net 4.5+ or .Net Core 3.1 and above, and .Net 5.
 To be able to initiate recording session against specific application, you need to list its executable in the WPF test.

-This article will guide you through the WPF test configuration process.
+This article guides you through the WPF test configuration process.

 The configuration of the WPF test requires an executable file of a valid WPF app to be specified and, thus, used for recording and execution.
-When you open a WPF test in Test Studio, you will notice that some of the options in the Test ribbon are different than these for a web test.
-The Configure button replaces the browser control and timeouts options.
+When you open a WPF test in Test Studio, you can see the Configure button in the Test tools ribbon.
+Click the Configure button to open the WPF Config Wizard.

-If you attempt to initiate a recording session in WPF test, before it is configured, the WPF Config Wizard will popup and let you provide the necessary details.
+If you attempt to initiate a recording session in WPF test, before it is configured, the WPF Config Wizard pops up and lets you provide the necessary details.

 Test Studio provides few options to define the application to automate - you can browse to the folder, where the executable file is located; or if the application is started, you can directly select it from the list of active apps.